owid/covid-19-data/public/data/README.md

 - [`ecdc`](https://github.com/owid/covid-19-data/tree/master/public/data/ecdc): data from the European Centre for Disease Prevention and Control, related to confirmed cases and deaths;
 - [`testing`](https://github.com/owid/covid-19-data/tree/master/public/data/testing): data from various official sources, related to COVID-19 tests performed in each country.
 This folder contains two files with more detailed information:
   - [`covid-testing-all-observations.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-all-observations.csv) includes, for each historical observation, the source of the individual data point, and sometimes notes on data collection;
-  - [`covid-testing-latest-data-source-details.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-latest-data-source-details.csv) includes, for each country in our testing dataset, the latest figures and a detailed description of how the country’s data is collected.
+  - [`covid-testing-latest-data-source-details.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-latest-data-source-details.csv) includes, for each country in our testing dataset, the latest figures and a detailed description of how the country’s data is collected;
+- [`excess_mortality`](https://github.com/owid/covid-19-data/tree/master/public/data/excess_mortality): data on excess mortality during the pandemic;
 - [`who`](https://github.com/owid/covid-19-data/tree/master/public/data/who): data from the World Health Organization, related to confirmed cases and deaths—_we have stopped using and updating this data since 18 March 2020_.